michalcichon/michalcichon.github.io/_posts/2025-10-05-ethical-computing-cryptocurrencies-ai-protein-folding-at-home.md

 I don’t like wasting resources — whether it’s running water, our valuable time, or a powerful GPU sitting idle, waiting for a task.
 It’s always a bit painful to see.
 This makes me reflect on how we use our computers and what it actually means to use their resources wisely.

-## How about digging up a few coins while taking a break from gaming?
+## How about doing some crypto mining during my gaming break?

 This was my first idea — why not just play some games?
 After all, this computer was literally built for gaming.
 So I tried a few newer titles that need a strong GPU, and it was fun — but honestly, I’m more into retro games.
 And, you know, to play *Heroes of Might and Magic III* or *The Secret of Monkey Island*, you really don’t need the latest NVIDIA hardware.

 You might ask, then, why did I buy something I don’t really need?
 That’s a fair question.
 I think we were just worried that a weaker computer wouldn’t be able to handle more complex scientific computations if my wife suddenly needed it.

 I think that, in some way, having such a computer forced me to think about using resources more wisely.
 Don’t get me wrong — I don’t mean that playing games is wrong.
 In fact, I believe it can be quite valuable to spend time with friends playing, or simply to relax after work.
 Why not?
 “Everything is for people” as my mum used to say.
 I guess I’ve just always preferred to create some kind of measurable value out of the tools I have.
-That's why I started mining crypto.
+That's why...
+I started mining crypto.

 This is what tiggers like best: creating abstract representations of value out of bare metal, with GPUs glowing red-hot.
 I can almost smell the dust coming from the fans spinning wildly.
 Or is it really?